Judaism and violence: Cases

-After Baruch Goldstein carried out the Cave of the Patriarchs massacre in 1994, his actions were widely interpreted as being based on the radical Zionist ideology of the Kach movement, and they were condemned as such by mainstream religious and secular Jews but they were praised by a number of radical Zionists.Settlers remember gunman Goldstein; Hebron riots continue.
-Avi Issacharoff and Chaim Levinson, Haaretz, 28 February 2010 Dov Lior, Chief Rabbi of Hebron and Kiryat Arba in the southern West Bank and head of the "Council of Rabbis of Judea and Samaria" has made speeches legitimizing the killing of non-Jews and praising Goldstein as a saint and martyr.
-Lior also said "a thousand non-Jewish lives are not worth a Jew's fingernail" according to journalists."The List: The World’s Worst Religious Leaders". foreignpolicy.com.
-April 2008 (original article no longer available online).
-Copies are cached at Google.com and reproduced on richarddawkins.net.
-Retrieved 17 March 2010.
-Lior publicly gave permission to spill blood of Arab persons and has publicly supported extreme right-wing Jewish terrorists.
+After Baruch Goldstein carried out the Cave of the Patriarchs massacre in 1994, his actions were widely interpreted as being based on the radical Zionist ideology of the Kach movement, and they were condemned as such by mainstream religious and secular Jews but they were praised by a number of radical Zionists.
+Dov Lior, Chief Rabbi of Hebron and Kiryat Arba in the southern West Bank and head of the "Council of Rabbis of Judea and Samaria" has made speeches legitimizing the killing of non-Jews and praising Goldstein as a saint and martyr.
+Lior also said "a thousand non-Jewish lives are not worth a Jew's fingernail" according to journalists.
+Lior publicly gave permission to spill blood of Arab persons and has publicly supported extreme right-wing terrorists of Jewish faith.

-Following an arson incident in 2010, in which a mosque in Yasuf village was desecrated, apparently by settlers from the nearby Gush Etzion settlement bloc,"Palestinian mosque torched in suspected 'price tag' operation by settlers." by Avi Issacharoff.
-Haaretz. the Chief Ashkenazi Rabbi Yona Metzger condemned the attack and equated the arson to Kristallnacht, he said: "This is how the Holocaust began, the tragedy of the Jewish people of Europe."
+Following an arson incident in 2010, in which a mosque in Yasuf village was desecrated, apparently by settlers from the nearby Gush Etzion settlement bloc, the Chief Ashkenazi Rabbi Yona Metzger condemned the attack and he also likened the arson to Kristallnacht, he said: "This is how the Holocaust began, the tragedy of the Jewish people of Europe."
 Rabbi Menachem Froman, a well-known peace activist, visited the mosque and replaced the burnt Koran with new copies.
 The rabbi stated: "This visit is to say that although there are people who oppose peace, he who opposes peace is opposed to God" and "Jewish law also prohibits damaging a holy place."
-He also remarked that arson in a mosque is an attempt to sow hatred between Jews and Arabs."Board slams West Bank mosque arson".
-The Jewish Chronicles Online.
-October 7, 2010.
+He also remarked that arson in a mosque is an attempt to sow hatred between Jews and Arabs.